-For a recent garden tour I pushed myself do just this for part of my outdoor space, and thus created an idea that was both easy, visually interesting, and never done before at Rosebrook Gardens.
+For a recent garden tour, I pushed myself to do just this for part of my outdoor space, and thus created an idea that was both easy, visually interesting, and never done before at Rosebrook Gardens.
 I figured I could make being a little “off kilter” work for me.
 And this project is a pretty literal adaptation!
 As a collector of all sorts of containers, for years I had been taking my set of Greek urns and square shell-motif stone containers and filling them in the spring with a variety of flowing perennials.
 For example, one year I filled them with dwarf boxwoods surrounded with grape hyalites; another year I filled them with ferns—I loved that look too.
-This year I dared to rethink this staple of design idea, so I transplanted the boxwoods currently in the containers to the garden and began to come up with a new idea.
+This year I dared to rethink this staple of the design idea, so I transplanted the boxwoods currently in the containers to the garden and began to come up with a new idea.

 While the containers were empty and lying on the gravel driveway I had a spark.
 Their positions spoke to me.
 How could I get that slightly tilted look with flowers cascading out and down?
 I took one planter and placed it upright, took the other and placed that on top but on its side.
-The impact was instant and I new just then what I was going to do.
+The impact was instant and I knew just then what I was going to do.
 Thus the “Tipsy Topsy” garden design was born.

 This project is so simple and can be done with just about any matching set of containers.

 - A package of moss

 • Start by taking one planter and filling it with soil.
 Then take one plant, divide in half, and place ½ on each side of this planter.